SHORT RUN VINYL FOR INDEPENDENT ARTISTS, RECORD LABELS, + DJs

 berlin, de /

-When we talk about lathe cuts and turnaround, its good to keep in mind that each record is being cut in REAL TIME, therefore both quantity and length of the record play a major role in how quickly DISC_ARCHIVE can complete your order.
+when we talk about lathe cuts and turnaround, its good to keep in mind that each record is being cut in REAL TIME, therefore both quantity and length of the record play a major role in how quickly we can finish your records.

-Inquire at the time of ordering if you have a specific timeline in mind.
-Depending on our workload and stock availability, we can cater to last minute deadlines for an additional fee.
+if you have a specific timeline in mind, let us know when you place your order.
+Depending on our workload and stock availability, we can do rush orders for an additional fee.

 D_A studio set-up in neukolln